Dog Training and Dog Care advice from UK Professionals

 Bassets are said to have the look of an old philosopher and their melancholy expression hides the fact that this is a dog that loves to run around and play.

 They are gentle, peaceful and intelligent but can also be over-sensitive and obstinate.
-Training must begin early and the Basset Hound puppy should be well-socialised while at a susceptible age.
+Basset Hound training must begin early and any Basset Hound puppy should be well-socialised while at a susceptible age.

 The Basset is intuitive and can sense any weakness on the part of the owner and will be quick to take advantage of it.
 The owner should never respond to the Basset's stubbornness with anger as this will always be counter-productive.
 Firm and consistent training will produce a dog that respects its owner's authority.